 The American Indian Higher Education Consortium (AIHEC), in partnership with The National Aeronautics and Space Administration (NASA), is excited to announce The TCU Building Bridges Grant Program, a Science, Technology, Engineering & Math (STEM) grant-funding opportunity that is being made available exclusively to Tribal Colleges and Universities (TCUs).
 Specifically, grants of up to \$68,600 will be awarded to TCUs that prepare and respond to this call for proposals.
-Funds will be made available every 4-6 months through a competitive application process until April 2025.

-Through providing grant funds on a semi-annual basis, it is NASA's goal that the NASA AIHEC Bridges program will enhance the ability of TCUs to provide high quality STEM education programs, participate in collaborative STEM research initiatives, and ensure the inclusion of American Indians and Alaskan Natives in a well-prepared NASA STEM workforce.
+It is NASA's goal that the NASA AIHEC Bridges program will enhance the ability of TCUs to provide high quality STEM education programs, participate in collaborative STEM research initiatives, and ensure the inclusion of American Indians and Alaskan Natives in a well-prepared NASA STEM workforce.